rafael-santiago/tulip/doc/CONTRIBUTING.md

 # Contributing guidelines

-First of all, thank you for being interested in contributing with your brain, fingers, experience and the most valuable thing: ``some time of your life``.
+First of all, thank you for being interested in contributing for this project with your brain, fingers, experience and the most valuable thing: ``some time of your life``.

 Maybe you have a great idea to put working on here.
 Anyway, before starting to dive into the code, take in consideration